terrence-celestine/Programming-Notes/Course Notes/Understanding TypeScript 2022.md

 ### Classes

 1. Classes are like blue prints for an object.
+   1. You can define the key/value pairs for the attributes of the object.

 2. Classes have a constructor function that takes the arguments passed to the function and sets them on the object instance.

 ```js